Prof. JIA Mian (賈勉)

 Biography

-James Mian Jia obtained his Ph.D. from the University of Texas at Austin.
-His research explores the key role of language in various interpersonal, intercultural, health, and mediated contexts.
+JIA Mian James obtained his Ph.D. in Communication from the University of Texas at Austin, after completing his B.A. and M.A. degrees in English and Linguistics at Beihang University.
+His research explores how subtle linguistic features shape people’s perceptions, intentions, and behaviors in various interpersonal, intercultural, health, and mediated contexts.
 He uses methods such as experimental design, corpus analysis, content analysis, and computerized text analysis.
-His research has been published in journals such as Applied Linguistics, English Today, Health Communication, Lingua, Pragmatics and Society, and Text & Talk.
+His research has been published in major international journals such as Applied Linguistics, English Today, Health Communication, Lingua, Pragmatics and Society, Text & Talk, and Vaccines.

 Research Interests/Areas